tobiasfinknet/reject/README.md

     end

 Make sure to use a fast cross-instance rails cache for this, e.g. [memcache store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/MemCacheStore.html).
-Make sure to configure to configure allowed requests per second and threshold to your needs, that depends strongly on if assets are delivered through rails or through an external webserver.
+Make also sure to configure to configure allowed requests per second and threshold to your needs, that depends strongly on if assets are delivered through rails or through an external webserver.
+Also there can be lots of non-malicious ajax requests which should not be blocked.

 ToDo
 ----